Mitogenie/CeMiA_old/README.md

         - Number of stains: 2
             - Nuclei should be stained with DAPI
 - Output: Single-cell fluorescence images (Standard RGB Tiff)
-    - Output images can used as input for Mito Tracker to extract their mitochondrial network, or they can be independently used to train the desired ML or NN models where appropriate.
+    - Output images can used as input for Mito Miner to extract their mitochondrial network, or they can be independently used to train the desired ML or NN models where appropriate.

 ###### Instructions
-- Run Cell Catcher.ipynb using Jupyter notebook.
+- Run Cell_Catcher.ipynb using Jupyter notebook.
     - You may find this video on Jupyter notebooks very helpful: [Watch Here](https://youtu.be/HW29067qVWk)
         - Note: We are not affiliated with the owner of the above video.
 We just found this video on Jupyter notebooks very helpful, There are plenty of great tutorials about this subject, and you may use any source your prefer.
 - The Jupyter notebook file provides the users with step-by-step instructions to analyze their data.

 ###### Development
 - 500+ images were used to develop and test Cell Catcher.

 #### Mito Miner
 Mito Miner is a tool to segment mitochondrial netwrok in the cells.
 It uses the statistical distribution of pixel intensities across the mitochondrial network to detect and remove background noise from the cell and segment the mitochondrial network.
 Additionally, this tool can further improve the accuracy of the mitochondrial network segmentation through an optional adaptive correction, which takes the variation in the efficiency of fluorescence staining across each cell into account to enhance mitochondrial segmentation.
 ###### What to know before use